Syncleus/Ferma/pages/documentation/core_annotations.md

 Allowed prefixes: `get`, `is`, `can`, `set`, `remove`

 Annotation arguments:
-@value@ - The name of the property
+`value` - The name of the property

 ### get prefix